Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Experimental Setup

 \subsection{Data}

 As a case-study, we choose to explore the extensive and widely used TRUE benchmark \citep{TRUE}, which is typically used as an evaluation set \citep{steen-etal-2023-little, gekhman-etal-2023-trueteacher, wang-etal-2024-less, Zha2023AlignScoreEF}.
 It consists of 11 datasets from various NLP tasks such as summarization and knowledge-grounded dialogue.
 This benchmark is unique in its approach of bringing multiple datasets and tasks into a unified schema of binary factual consistency labels.
 Each dataset is transformed from its original structure (e.g., a source document and a summary) into two input texts, \emph{Grounding} and \emph{Generated Text}, and a binary label indicating whether the generated text is factually consistent w.r.t the grounding.
-This enables us to examine multiple tasks and domain under the same umbrella at once, while maintaining a unified binary-label schema.

-Specifically, we focus on four TRUE datasets, one from each task (summarization, dialogue, fact verification, paraphrasing).
-Each of these datasets have been annotated with different guidelines, for a different purpose, and with a slightly different annotation procedure:
+This enables us to examine multiple tasks and domains under the same umbrella at once while maintaining a unified binary-label schema.
+Specifically, we focus on four TRUE datasets, one from each task: MNBM -- summarization evaluation \citep{MNBM}; BEGIN -- grounded dialogue evaluation \citep{BEGIN}; VitaminC -- fact verification \citep{vitc}; and PAWS -- paraphrasing evaluation \citep{PAWS}.
+See \autoref{sec: appendix_data} for additional details on these datasets.

-\paragraphs{MNBM \citep{MNBM}: Summarization.} This dataset provides annotations for hallucinations in generated summaries from the XSum dataset \citep{xsum}. \emph{Grounding} refers to the source document that the summary is based on, while \emph{Generated Text} consists of model-generated summaries, which may include hallucinated information not present in the source.
-Three human annotators, trained for the task through two pilot studies, annotated the dataset for the existence of hallucinations.
-In TRUE, the binary annotations were determined by majority vote.

-\paragraphs{BEGIN \citep{BEGIN}: Dialogue.} This dataset evaluates groundedness in knowledge-grounded dialogue systems, where responses are expected to align with an external \emph{Grounding} source, typically a span from Wikipedia. \emph{Generated Text} refers to model-generated dialogue responses that were fine-tuned on datasets like Wizard of Wikipedia \citep{WoW}.
-Data was annotated into entailment/neutral/contradiction labels, by three human annotators, trained for the task through two pilot studies, aggregated by majority vote.
-In TRUE, binary annotations were then determined by the entailment/not-entailment partition.

-\paragraphs{VitaminC \citep{vitc}: Fact Verification.} This dataset is based on factual revisions of Wikipedia.
-The evidence, or \emph{Grounding}, consists of Wikipedia sentences, either before or after these revisions.
-Most human involvement came from creating \emph{Generated Text} rather than the annotation process, with annotators writing claim/evidence pairs derived from Wikipedia revisions, inherently generating labeled data for fact verification.
-Synthetic examples from the FEVER dataset \citep{thorne-etal-2018-fever} were also included.
-Additionally, three annotators reviewed 2,000 examples, presumably to ensure data quality.